 The River Goddess is a seductive and engaging muse – generous in doling out gifts and rites of passage too.
 I found myself rising to each new dare, sometimes stoically but increasingly with a fiery passion.
 As with most good paintings, a balance of chaos and order is required and I found myself silently bellowing, “bring it on!”

-And the River Goddess smiled and said, “and so it is.”
+And the River Goddess smiled, “and so it is.”

 Lastly, I want to thank my good friend and travelling partner Dolores.
-Although you couldnèt be here, you are the reason I am here today and able to say I am a paddler.
+You are the reason I am here today and able to say I am a paddler.
 I felt your presence every step of the way and I can’t wait to share a paddling experience with you.